davmac314/tosaithe/README.md

 the case with distro-provided Binutils, use `--enable-targets=x86_64-none-pe,x86_64-none-pep` when configuring if building it yourself).

-1. `sh clone-libs.sh` to clone the dependencies
+1. `sh clone-libs.sh` or `sh clone-libs.sh https` to clone the dependencies.
+Use the latter to clone via https, which avoids needing to have your ssh public key enrolled with Github.
 2. `sh rebuild-libs.sh` to build the dependencies (in-tree)
 3. `make` to build Tosaithe.